Comp & Benefits Alert | January.24.2018

 Disposition of ESPP Stock

-If any person transferred ESPP stock for the first time during the 2016 calendar year, a company must report in box 1 of the person's 2016 Form W-2 the amount of the purchase price discount (described below), if any, on ESPP stock and, if the ESPP stock was transferred in a disqualifying disposition, any ordinary income that the person recognized when the shares were transferred.
+If any person sold ESPP stock during the 2017 calendar year, the company must report in box 1 of the person's 2017 Form W-2 the amount of the purchase price discount (described below), if any, on the ESPP stock and, if the ESPP stock was sold in a disqualifying disposition, any ordinary income that the person recognized when the shares were sold.
 The "purchase price discount" is the difference between the fair market value of the shares on the first day of the offering period and the purchase price that would result if the shares were actually purchased on the first day of the offering period.
 For example, if the purchase price of the ESPP stock is equal to the lesser of 85% of the fair market value on the first day of the offering period and 85% of the fair market value on the last day of the offering period (the purchase date), the purchase price discount is 15% of the fair market value on the first day of the offering period.
 Failure to report this income will prevent a company from taking a deduction for the ordinary income and may subject the company to certain reporting penalties.

 A sale of ESPP stock before the later of the date which is two years after the first day of the offering period or the date which is one year after the purchase date is treated as a disqualifying disposition.
 The ordinary income recognized on a disqualifying disposition is equal to the difference between the purchase price and the fair market value of the shares on the purchase date.